isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 </p><p style="margin-left: 40px">b) other heads of damages that the Minister may prescribe in regulations – such as compensation for loss of earnings or an account of profits where perpetrators benefitted from the harm.

 {:start="66"}
 66.&nbsp;The intent is to ensure that victims are properly compensated, and wrongdoers are not allowed to benefit from their behaviour.
-For some harms, therefore, the victim’s earning capacity or livelihood may be affected, and they should be compensated for loss of future earnings or loss of earning capacity, as the case&nbsp; may be or as may be appropriate.&nbsp;
+For some harms, therefore, the victim’s earning capacity or livelihood may be affected, and they should be compensated for loss of future earnings or loss of earning capacity, as the case may be or as may be appropriate.

 {:start="67"}
 67.&nbsp;In other cases, such as where intimate images have been put online and for sale, and perpetrators profit from this harm –&nbsp; then in those cases, an account of profits may be ordered so that the wrong-doer does not get to retain the benefits of the harm caused.